-"You are Perfect Until Proven Imperfect"
+"You are Perfect Until Proven Imperfect "

-If you understand one point, your essay score is going to skyrocket:
+"Your Essay Doesn't Need To Be Good - It Just Needs To Be Flawless" If you understand one point, your essay score is going to skyrocket:

 Every student starts with a perfect SAT essay score.
 Graders are trained to look for errors in your essay and ping you every time you make them.
 Some errors matter more than others (and we'll go over all of them in the next chapter).
 All you need to know is this: